 The Boston Region MPO currently does not maintain an independent pavement management tool, but relies on MassDOT's pavement management program.
+MassDOT's program monitors approximately 4,150 lane miles of interstate, arterial, and access-controlled arterial roadways in the Boston Region MPO area.
 It has been the policy of the MPO not to fund resurfacing-only projects in the TIP.
 However, the MPO does make funding decisions for roadway reconstruction projects that include resurfacing, usually deep reconstruction, in addition to other design elements.